LoftusN13/ms3-pickyourpoison/README.md

 - A *fixed navigation bar* must be included to allow users to easily navigate throughout the site.
 - A clear way of contacting the site owners must be provided via a *contact form*.
 - A clear and simple means of searching for and browsing cocktail recipes must be provided via a *search bar*.
-- Cocktail recipes should be divided into categories to allow users to more easily find what they are looking for.

 For First-Time Users/Non-Members:
 - Clear information about the purpose of the site must be provided.